robrich/create-robust-deployments-for-spa-and-api/0-CLIs/README.md

 The first step is to create the apps using each product's CLI:

-1. Download .NET Core SDK from https://dotnet.microsoft.com/download/dotnet-core
+1. Download .NET SDK from https://dotnet.microsoft.com/download/dotnet-core

 2. Download Vue.js CLI from NPM using `npm` or `yarn`: